apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ wget https://raw.githubusercontent.com/apples0/blog/master/findlastword.py`

-# copy all of this junk to the offline apps usb
+# copy all of this junk to the "offline apps" usb drive

 you should now have the folders `apps`, `electrum`, `bip39` and the file `findlastword.py` in the offline apps drive